 Enabling Web services allows users to use WebTools.

 TCP/IP must be enabled on the Fiery server and user computers.
 Each computer must also have a Java-enabled Web browser installed and a valid IP address or DNS host name.

 After enabling Web services, you can enable Internet Printing Protocol (IPP).
-You can only enable Web services from the Setup feature on the printer.
+Not all models of Fiery serversupport IPP printing.